Fast Ewald summation for electrostatic potentials with arbitrary periodicity: The Spectral Ewald method

-The integral in \eqref{eq:complete_integral} can be discretized and computed using the trapezoidal rule.
-We shall note here that if $\W$ is smooth and have compact support, the integral can be computed with spectral accuracy.
+This form, once discretized, will become the gathering step.
+We will discretize the integral in \eqref{eq:complete_integral} using the trapezoidal rule.
+Note that if $\W$ is smooth and have compact support, the integral can be computed with spectral accuracy.
+Furthermore, note that in the case when target points and source points coincide, the window function will be evaluated in the same points in both \eqref{eq:gridding} and \eqref{eq:complete_integral}, so its values can be cached.

-In the above procedure, we obtain $\wh{H}$ from $H$ and $\wt{H}$ from $\wh{\wt{H}}$ via Fourier transforms.
-For the Fourier space Ewald sum in 2d- and 1d-periodic cases these transforms are \textit{mixed}: a discrete Fourier transform in each periodic direction and an approximation to the continuous Fourier integral in each non periodic direction.
-We shall return to this discussion later in section \ref{sec:aft}.
+In the above procedure, we obtain $\wh{H}$ from $H$ and $\wt{H}$ from $\wh{\wt{H}}$ via a Fourier transform and inverse Fourier transform, respectively.
+In the 2d- and 1d-periodic cases these transforms are \textit{mixed}: a discrete Fourier transform in each periodic direction and an approximation to the continuous Fourier integral in each non-periodic direction.
+We shall return to this discussion later, in section~\ref{sec:aft}.